Anna Chennault

-Early life
+Early life and education

 On June 23, 1923, Chen was born in Peking (Beijing).
 In 1935, her father, a diplomat, was sent to be the Chinese consul in Mexicali, Mexico, but he could not afford to bring his large family there.
 Fearing war between Japan and China was brewing, he sent his wife and children to the British crown colony of Hong Kong to live with his mother.
 In 1938, Chen's mother died, and as an older sister, Chen became a mother figure to her younger sisters.
 As a girl, Chen was told by two of her teachers that her birthday falling on "fifth day of the fifth moon" on the Chinese calendar meant that she was destined to be a writer.
 On the morning of December 8, 1941, Chen was attending class at St. Paul's High School when she was forced to take cover, as the Japanese had bombed the school.
 Chen witnessed the battle of Hong Kong as the invading Japanese fought British, Indian and Canadian troops, ending with the surrender of Hong Kong on Christmas Day.
 In the interim, Chen spent much time hiding to avoid the bombs and shells as Hong Kong went up in flames.
 Chen and her five sisters fled Hong Kong to Guilin in "free China" to escape the Japanese.
 She attended Lingnan University, which was normally based in Hong Kong, but had relocated to "free China".
 As refugees, Chen and her sisters lived in poverty during the war years, often having to eat weevil-ridden rice to survive.
-Chen remembered that her burning desire to be successful as a writer was to escape both her low status as a Chinese woman and the poverty of wartime China.
+Chen remembered that her desire to be successful as a writer was to escape both her low status as a Chinese woman and the poverty of wartime China.

 Chen received a bachelor's degree in Chinese from Lingnan University in 1944.
 She was a war correspondent for the Central News Agency from 1944 to 1948 and wrote for the Hsin Ming Daily News in Shanghai from 1945 to 1949.
 While visiting her sister Cynthia Chan, a U.S. Army nurse in Kunming, she met General Claire Chennault, head of the Flying Tiger group.
 While working as a journalist in 1944, the 21-year-old Chen interviewed General Chennault, a man who was widely viewed in China as a war hero who had protected the Chinese people from Japanese bombing since 1937.
 After the interview, Chen had tea with Chennault, whose gentlemanly behavior and Southern charm left her feeling "awed", as she later remembered.